rossng/COMS22201-whilst-compiler/README.md

 (where `out.ass` is the Jouette ASM file you want to assemble and execute)

+For more information on the Jouette assembly, see `/docs/JouetteArchitecture.md`

 ## Future

 * Implement optimisations (register allocation, fewer instructions)